inkVerb/Mi/Styled-Debian.md

 - There's more for [Xfce in Style](https://github.com/inkVerb/Mi/blob/main/Styled-Xfce.md)

-Copy and paste these commands to set Manjaro the way it aughtta be!
+Copy and paste these commands to set Linux Desktop the way it aughtta be!

 ```
 # Update & upgrade